AI bubble: Speculation

-In September 2025, the Australian Financial Review said that "If we really are in another share-market bubble, it's surely the most anticipated example in history."
-In October of that year, Jamie Dimon, head of JP Morgan, the largest bank in the US, said he thinks "AI is real" but said he believes some money invested now will be wasted.
+In October 2025, Jamie Dimon, head of JP Morgan, the largest bank in the US, said he thinks "AI is real" but said he believes some money invested now will be wasted.
 He also said there is a higher chance of a meaningful drop in stocks over the following two years than the market was reflecting.

-Dimon warned that an AI-driven stock crash could result in a lot of invested money being lost, although he acknowledged that AI "[would] pay off […] just like cars in total paid off, and TVs in total paid off, but most people involved in them didn't do well".
-However, he further stated on AI that "the level of uncertainty should be higher in most people's minds".
+Dimon warned that an AI-driven stock crash could result in substantial losses, although he acknowledged that AI would pay off "just like cars in total paid off, and TVs in total paid off, but most people involved in them didn't do well."
+However, he further stated on AI that "the level of uncertainty should be higher in most people's minds."